meikobay/shape-contexts-2D/README.md

 # shape-contexts-2D
-shape contexts is efficient and effective matching algorithm.
+shape contexts is an efficient and effective matching algorithm.